WCW World Heavyweight Championship: Reigns

 Chris Jericho, seen in 2003, was the final WCW World Heavyweight Champion under the WWF umbrella when he unified with Stone Cold Steve Austin's WWF Championship at Vengeance in 2001.

 The inaugural champion was Ric Flair, and there were 63 different champions overall.
 The longest reigning champion was Hulk Hogan during his first reign who held the title from July 17, 1994, to October 29, 1995, for a total of 469 days.
 Hogan holds the record for longest combined reigns at 1,177 days.
 Ric Flair has the shortest title reign, having won it and lost it on the same night on May 29, 2000.
-The Giant was youngest champion, at the age of 23.
+The Giant was the youngest champion, at the age of 23.
 The oldest champion was Ric Flair who won at the age of 51.
 Flair held the title the most times with eight championship reigns, though only six have been recognized by WWE.
 There were twelve vacancies throughout the title's history.

 Chris Jericho was the final champion in his second reign.
 He defeated Stone Cold Steve Austin at Vengeance in San Diego, California on December 9, 2001 to unify the WWF and World Championships; thus becoming the first Undisputed WWF Champion.
 Jericho would lose the undisputed title to Triple H at WrestleMania X8 and the Big Gold Belt continued to appear until the April 1, 2002 episode of Raw when the big gold belt and the "Big Eagle"/"Attitude Era" WWF championship belt used from 1998 to 2002 was replaced by the "Undisputed Championship Belt".